 What third parties we receive data from

-Automattic (Jetpack) and Google provide website usage statistics.
+Automattic (Jetpack), Google and Siteground provide website usage statistics.

 What automated decision making and/or profiling we do with user data